netuno-org/cluar/README.md

 ## Running :rocket:

-In the Netuno root directory run
+In the Netuno root directory run:

 `./netuno server app=<app-name>`

+> If the app name was not changed, use `cluar`.

 Replace `<app-name>` with the folder/configuration name chosen above.
 The command starts the back-end and, when the website command is enabled in the app configuration, the front-end server.